 GPS gave me the confidence to apply to a globally ranked top university, which is something I would not have done otherwise.

-To increase the number of experiential learning opportunities for AUP students, the GPS Program has partnered with a number of courses across all academic departments.
-All GPS partner courses include an experiential learning component that allows students to earn GPS credit by actively participating in the course’s activities, projects, and events.
+To increase the number of experiential learning opportunities for AUP students, the GPS Program has partnered with courses across many academic departments.
+All GPS partner courses include an experiential learning component that allows students to earn GPS credit for the Working with Others component of the Program by actively participating in the course’s activities, projects, and events.
 GPS course partnerships inspire students to approach their studies with increased sense of purpose and intentionality.

 Are you a faculty member teaching a course with an experiential learning component?
-To start a GPS-course partnership, contact gpsataup.edu or reach out to a faculty member of the GPS team
+To start a GPS-course partnership, contact gpsaup.edu.